Have you searched for a complete tutorial on the “WordPress search system”? You’ve reached the most relevant result for your query.

 Trulia Search Results Page

-So these were some popular ways in which websites use the WordPress search system to let their visitors efficiently search for desired information.
-Adding a search bar on your WordPress site allows the users to make browsing fast, efficient, and find exactly what they need.
+These were some popular ways in which websites use the WordPress search system to let their visitors efficiently search for desired information.
+Adding a WordPress search functionality allows the users to make browsing fast, and efficient, and find exactly what they need.

 Now that we know the importance and practicality of the WordPress search system, let’s see how you can take advantage of this for your WordPress website.

 While we discussed plenty of options with the help of which you can enable the WordPress search system, certain limitations restrict the implementation of the native WordPress search form.

 Let me explain.
 The WordPress search system retrieves results only for the following content types on your website:

 If your website has content apart from the aforementioned ones like WooCommerce products, and custom fields it won’t work.
 As a result, it can be a huge limitation for your website visitors.

 While the default WordPress search system limits the type of content it works with, it also has restrictions regarding the size of data it can process.
 What I mean to say is that as the number of pages on your website increases with time it takes longer to serve them to your visitors.